epics-base/epicscorelibs/documentation/new-notes/README.txt

 request yet you can use the number from a related GitHub issue, or use some other name, then rename and push it after the PR has been created.

-The file should start with a level-3 Markdown title for the entry, like this:
+The file *must* start with a level-3 Markdown title for the entry, like this:

     ### Conflict-free release note entries for GitHub pull requests